griffina1/cds-hooks/README.md

 2. Run the service locally
 3. Test the service in the CDS Hooks Sandbox

+# Use Cases
+1. Patient Greeting Hook (greeting.py): displays a personalized greeting message to clinicians or front-desk staff when a patient chart is opened.
+2. Pneumococcal Vaccine Reminder Hook (pneumococcal.py): identify patients 65+ years and present a clinical reminder for the pneumococcal vaccine during the patient encounter.

 # References
 - CDS Hooks official specification: https://cds-hooks.org/